davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 ### All black endlables (print Download)

-> Below is the black lable for donkey kong country to provide a visual example.
-This lable is, however also part of this package.
+> Below is the black lable for Donkey Kong country, to provide a visual example.
+This lable is, ofcourse, also part of this package.
 ![Black lable example, Donkey Kong Country](/Complete_Endlables/Black_Lables/Pal_Black_Endlable_Donkey_Kong_Country.png)

 The black lables contain: